d-oliveros/isomorphine/README.md

 module.exports = morphine;
 ```

-After creating this isomorphic entity proxy, you just have to mount it in your connect/express based app:
+After creating this isomorphic entity proxy, you must mount it in your connect/express based app:

 ```js
 // This file is not browser-compatible.
 It represents your main app server.